-The plans and concepts

-illustrated in this report

-in a series of workshops

-designed to convey the

-development and how

-represent ideas generated

-potential for transit oriente

-development around transi

-can respond sensitively to

-the existing surrounding

-context while providing

-community and transit

-ridership benefits.
-The plans created during the

-workshops are not intended

-to suggest any planned or

-agreed-upon development

-at those stations
+The plans and concepts illustrated in this report represent ideas generated in a series of workshops designed to convey the potential for transit oriented development and how development around transit can respond sensitively to the existing surrounding context while providing community and transit ridership benefits.
+The plans created during the workshops are not intended to suggest any planned or agreed-upon development at those stations.